Why Am I Crying For No Reason?

 • Social withdrawal

-If you have persistent feelings of sadness, despair, impending danger, anger, fatigue, or imagined scenarios of self-harm, seek help from a registered medical provider like a primary care physician or psychologist.
+If you have persistent feelings of sadness, despair, anger, fatigue, and/or imagined scenarios of self-harm, seek help from a registered medical provider like a primary care physician or psychologist as soon as possible.
+Depression is treatable with professional support.

 Physical stimuli